• Skip to primary navigation

 Here’s What You Need

-Note on the Shrimp Stock: The recipe is at its best using Homemade Shrimp Stock, which is very easy to make.
+• Shrimp Stock: The recipe was developed using Homemade Shrimp Stock, which is very easy to make.
 If you don't have that, I recommend homemade or commercial Chicken Stock or homemade or commercial Seafood Stock.

-Note on the Creole Seasoning: I developed this recipe using my own Le Bon Papa Creole Seasoning, a No-Salt, No-MSG all-purpose seasoning for any Creole or Cajun recipe.
+• Creole Seasoning: I developed this recipe using Le Bon Papa Creole Seasoning, a no-salt, no-MSG all-purpose Creole or Cajun seasoning.
+If you use a seasoning that contains salt, you should taste the gravy before adding additional salt.

 coupon for Le Bon Papa Creole Seasoning